-What is the vaccine we are testing?
+What is the vaccine being tested?

-The vaccine we are testing in this research study is called ChAdOx1 RVF.
+The vaccine being tested in this trial is called ChAdOx1 MERS.

-ChAdOx1 RVF is made from a virus (ChAdOx1), which is a weakened version of a common cold virus (adenovirus) from chimpanzees that has been genetically changed so that it is impossible for it to grow in humans.
-To this virus we have added genes that make proteins from the RVFV called Gn and Gc, which play an essential role in the infection pathway of the RVFV.
-By vaccinating with ChAdOx1 RVF, we are hoping to make the body recognise and develop an immune response to the Gn and Gc proteins that will help stop the RVFV from entering the human cells and therefore prevent infection.
-Vaccines made from the ChAdOx1 virus have been given to more than 8000 people to date, and have been shown to be safe and well tolerated, although they can cause temporary side effects which are explained below (see section Are there any risks from taking part in the trial?)
-As part of its manufacture, the ChAdOx1 vector is grown in a human-derived cell line called HEK 293 (human embryonic kidney cells 293).
+ChAdOx1 MERS consists of a virus (ChAdOx1), which is a weakened version of a chimpanzee adenovirus that has been genetically altered so that it is impossible for it to grow in humans.
+To this virus we have added genes that make a protein from the coronavirus called Spike glycoprotein (S), which plays an essential role in the infection pathway of the MERS virus.
+By vaccinating with ChAdOx1 MERS, we are hoping to make the body recognise and develop an immune response to the surface Spike proteins that will help stop the MERS-CoV from entering the target cells and therefore prevent infection of the cells in the airways which is responsible